 Pear and Dark Chocolate Baked Oatmeal

-- 2 cups oats
+2 cups oats

-- 1/4 cup chopped hazelnuts, toasted
+1/2 cup chopped hazelnuts, toasted

-- 1 teaspoon baking powder
+1 teaspoon baking powder

-- 1 teaspoon cinnamon
+1 teaspoon cinnamon

-- 1/2 teaspoon ginger
+1/2 teaspoon ginger

-- 1/4 teaspoon salt
+1/4 teaspoon salt

-- 1/3 cup chopped bittersweet or semi-sweet chocolate
+1/3 cup chopped bittersweet or semi-sweet chocolate

-- 1/4 cup pure maple syrup
+1/4 cup pure maple syrup

 1 teaspoon vanilla extract

 Preheat oven to 375 degrees.

 In a large bowl, mix the oats, nuts, baking powder, spices, salt and chocolate.
 In a medium bowl, mix almond milk, egg, maple syrup and vanilla extract.

-- Cut the pear(s) in half.
-Scoop out the seeds and core with a corer.
-Slice into 1/4th inch slices and layer in the bottom of an oiled baking dish.
-It's fine to overlap.
+Cut the pear(s) in half.
+Scoop out the core with a spoon.
+Slice into 1/4th inch slices and layer half in the bottom of an oiled casserole dish.
 Spread the oat mixture evenly over the pears.
 Pour the almond milk mixture evenly over the oats.
-Place in the oven and bake 40-45 minutes until golden brown.
-Remove from oven and side aside to cool slightly.
+Top with the remaining pear slices.